• Skip to primary navigation

 Perfect Your Test Skills

 There are four parts to the IELTS test- Writing, Speaking, Reading and Listening.
-Each of these parts has many different possible questions and each of them has a specific skill that you need to acquire.
+Each of these parts has many different possible questions, each of which has a specific skill you need to acquire.

-For example, academic students can expect to see one of seven different types of question in Task 1 Writing.
-Each of these different types of question requires differing skills.
+For example, academic students can expect to see one of seven different types of questions in Task 1 Writing.
+Each of these different types of questions requires differing skills.

 The Listening and Reading tests have over 10 different types of questions each.
-Again, all of these questions requires a different strategy and set of skills.
+Again, all of these questions require a different strategy and set of skills.

-The majority of your IELTS preparation should be spent learning these skills and when these are combined with a high level of English it should result in a high score.
+Most of your IELTS preparation should be spent learning these skills, and when these are combined with a high level of English, it should result in a high score.

 Learning these skills does not take as much time as learning the language itself, but does take a significant amount of time.
 Most schools recommend spending 2-3 months learning these skills.